hrutvikpatel/react-native-character-input/README.md

 1) handleChange function will return both stripped and raw input values(both modifiable and disabled characters).
 2) Allow masked character inputs.
 	- Will implement a way to specify an object of keys to REGEX values.
-	- This will allow you to specify a mask string of keys/permenant characters.
-Permenant characters are not mapped as keys and keys have an associated REGEX as its rule to change the character input value.
+	- This will allow you to specify a mask string of keys/permanent characters.
+Permanent characters are not mapped as keys and keys have an associated REGEX as its rule to change the character input value.
-	- This one will take me awhile :)
+	- This one will take me a while :)